What is a UX Audit?

 - A time duration until which the audit will be conducted should be fixed.

-How to conduct UX audit
+How to Conduct UX Audit

-- Understanding business goals
+- Understanding Business Goals

-The basic steps that should be taken to improve the product and grow the business is established from these individual viewpoints.
+The basic steps that should be taken to improve the product and grow the business are established from these individual viewpoints.
 It is not general business objectives that are derived from these interviews.

-These interviews should result in defining the new dimension of the organization’s set goals.
+These interviews should define the new dimension of the organization’s set goals.
 These findings are more specific.
-For example, if the organization has set a goal to increase its sales, it can mean selling more of a specific product or increasing sales across the business, or driving in-store purchases.
+For example, suppose the organization has set a goal to increase its sales.
+In that case, it can mean selling more of a particular product, increasing sales across the business, or driving in-store purchases.

-- Understand the users
+- Understand the Users

-- Understand the user’s objectives
+- Understand the User’s Objectives.

 The information obtained from the users must be transformed into a user flow.